cow-snake/nikke-mg/docs/gamecontent.md

 #### **Tempering** is good if you need one NIKKE to survive, usually the P1.
 You want to put it on taunters like Noah and Noise.

-#### Tempering Cube can be useful for certain units like Liter and Crown against Indivilia in Abnormal Interception since she deals more damage against Iron units.
+#### Tempering Cube can be useful for certain units like Liter and Crown against Indivilia in Abnormal Interception since Indivilia deals more damage against Iron units.

 ## **Ranking**